 "Aging in the Country: Myths and Realities"

-Dr. Clark M. Zlotchew, Department of Foreign Languages and Literatures (now Department of Modern Languages and Literatures)
+Dr. Clark M. Zlotchew, Department of Foreign Languages and Literatures (now Department of World Languages

 "The Large Grain of Salt: Conversing with the Writers"

 Dr. Morton L. Schagrin, Department of Philosophy